MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-workflow.md

 ## Deep link to join a meeting

-Application can read Join a meeting URLs through Graph APIs.
+Application can read, join a meeting URL through Graph APIs.
 This deep link brings up the UI for the user to join that meeting.